ophub/amlogic-s9xxx-armbian/README.md

 ## Use GitHub Actions to build

 1. Workflows configuration in [.yml](.github/workflows/build-armbian.yml) files.
-Set the armbian `board` you want to build in `Rebuild Armbian for amlogic s9xxx`.
+Set the armbian `board` you want to build in `Rebuild Armbian`.

 2. New compilation: Select ***`Build amlogic armbian`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, According to the OS version officially supported by Armbian, you can choose Ubuntu series: `jammy`, or Debian series: `bullseye`, etc., Click the ***`Run workflow`*** button.
 More parameter setting methods can be found in [the official document of Armbian](https://docs.armbian.com/Developer-Guide_Build-Options/).